stanleyaz/Predicting-Customer-Churn/README.md

 ---

 # Problem Statement
 [Brass Business Bank (Brass)](https://www.trybrass.com/about/), a B2B company - founded in Lagos, Nigeria [less than three years ago](https://brassbanking.medium.com/introducing-brass-banking-nigerias-local-businesses-143c0ccf2bb8) - has asked me to predict customer churn for the business using a subset of customers and their transactions.
 Churn refers to when customers stop using a product.
 Brass offers commercial-grade current accounts, financial products, education, financing and partnership to support its clients which are all businesses.
-Churn is a big problem for this business - as it is with many others - because churning customers means loss of revenues and potential profits, and would then lead to expending more money to find new customers which is more expensive than retaining existing customers.
+Churn is a big problem for this business - as it is with many others - because churning customers means loss of revenues and potential profits.
+When customers churn, businesses expend more money to find new customers which is more expensive than retaining existing customers.
 Churn can also be harmful to the brand if churned customers who leave because of bad experience(s) spread negative word of mouth.

 The requirements for this task are as follows:
 1. To train a classifier that can predict customer churn for Brass.